 When California passed Senate Bill (SB) 100 in 2018, it propelled a nationwide movement for 100% clean and renewable energy.
 SB 100 set a statewide goal to power all of California’s electricity needs with 100% clean energy by 2045.
 By codifying a 100% clean energy goal into law, California signaled its intention to transition to clean energy.
 The legislative commitment guaranteed a market for clean energy to grow.

 Aiming high drives clean energy growth

 Today, clean energy’s growth has surpassed even the goals we have set for ourselves.
-America today generates 3 times more clean, renewable electricity than it did in 2012.
+America today generates more than 3 times more clean, renewable electricity than it did in 2013.
 And on May 8, 2022, California generated 103.5% of its energy from renewable energy sources.

 The below table compiles state-by-state legislative commitments to 100% clean or renewable energy along with relevant benchmarks codified into law in that state.

 |State||What is the 100% commitment to?||By when?||Key benchmarks|